 Google has indexed the wrong version of the homepage for 3 different client websites in the last 3 months, it is my fault really because I should have taken care of things before it happened.
 In all 3 cases the clients homepage rankings on Google almost completely disappeared (scary stuff).
 Here is some information on how I handled each situation.

 The 1st one was really easy, the clients regular homepage www.domain.com had been de-indexed and replaced by www.domain.com/home.
-I set up a 301 redirect using htaccess from www.domain.com/home to www.domain.com.
+I set up a 301 redirect using htaccess from www.domain.com/home to www.domain.com to try and fix it.
 Because this particular site had navigation to both versions of the homepage, Google recognized the redirect within a couple of days and the client re-gained their rankings.

 The 3rd one was also a bit of a nightmare, this time Google had de-indexed www.domain.com and replaced it with domain.com without the www.
-I thought no problem I will just set up a redirect with htaccess like I had done the previous times, the client had Windows hosting and htaccess was not supported, I tried to set one up using the internet services manager but every time I went into the file properties to set it up it said (This server does not support file changing permissions), neither me or the client could work out how to fix it, the web hosting company was totally useless and changing web hosts would have been a big job.
-I registered the site with Google Webmaster Central, created an XML sitemap and set the preferred domain to www.domain.com, within a couple of days Google re-indexed the right version of the homepage and the client re-gained their rankings.
+I thought no problem I will just set up a redirect with htaccess like I had done the previous times.
+But the client had Windows hosting and htaccess was not supported, so I tried to set one up using the internet services manager but every time I went into the file properties to set it up it said (This server does not support file changing permissions).
+Neither me or the client could work out how to fix it, the web hosting company was totally useless and changing web hosts would have been a big job.
+I registered the site with Google Webmaster Central, created an XML sitemap and set the preferred domain to www.domain.com.
+Fortunately this did the trick and within a couple of days Google re-indexed the right version of the homepage and the client re-gained their rankings.

 If this has happened or happens to you, get the 301 set up and if necessary build some links to the redirect so that Google recognizes it.